Ayurvedic Treatment for PCOS (PMOS): A 90-Day Doctor's Plan

 - Hair loss: a specific androgen and scalp pattern, often reversible when caught early.
 See PCOS hair loss: real causes & what helps.

-- Fertility: why it's harder and what actually moves the needle.
+- Fertility: why it is harder and what actually moves the needle.
 See PCOS & fertility and Ayurvedic protocols for PCOS-related infertility.

 - Thyroid overlap: the hidden connection that derails many plans.
 See PCOS & thyroid.